stringcode86/playground/README.md

 # playground
-Random Golan hacks, nothing of any use to anyone
+Random Golang hacks, nothing of any use to anyone